Legal Fight Over Trump's Financial Records Grinds On Even As Tax Details Spill Out

 Trump's attorneys fought this subpoena as well, arguing that as the sitting president he is immune from criminal investigation.

-This case, too, winded its way through the lower courts all the way to the Supreme Court.
+This case, too, wound its way through the lower courts all the way to the Supreme Court.
 It ruled this summer against the president, rejecting his claims to be absolutely immune from a criminal subpoena issued to a third party, in this instance his accounting firm.

 But the justices returned the matter to the lower courts to allow the president to raise other objections.
 Trump issued new challenges to the subpoena, calling it overbroad and in bad faith.
 A district court ruled against him, but he appealed and the matter now sits with the federal appeals court in New York.